joshuadavidthomas/kb4.py/README.md

 ![KnowBe4](knowbe4.jpg)

-knowbe4.py is a basic Python wrapper for the KnowBe4 reporting API.
+knowbe4.py is a simple Python wrapper for the KnowBe4 reporting API.

 For more information on the API, please visit the [KnowBe4 API documentation](https://developer.knowbe4.com/).